byVirrox/portfolio_SET09102_Peter_Stibitz/week5_documentation.md

 ## Clean Code

-The first part of this will be a rewind of clean code rules, but this time how you would apply them to our MAUI-project and how they helped me improve my code:
+The first part of this will be a rewind of clean code rules, but this time how you would apply them to our MAUI-project and how they helped me improve my code.
+In may case I worked on the issue of implementing a CRUD interface with UI for so called OperationalTeamStates:

 ### YAGNI